 - Colors: Gray, black, white, rusty red

-- Markings: Genders are similar with gray or brown-gray back and a red or red-orange chest and abdomen.
-Head is dark gray on females and black on males, and the black eye is surrounded by a broken white eye ring.
-White throat has distinct black stripes.
-Lower abdomen and undertail coverts are white.
-Female birds have similar markings but are generally duller shades.
+- Markings: Genders are similar though females can appear fainter or less colorful.
+The back is gray or brown-gray and the chest and abdomen are red or red-orange.
+The lower abdomen and undertail coverts are white with some blurry black or gray spotting under the tail.
+The head is dark gray on females and black on males, and the black eye is surrounded by a broken white eye ring.
+White throat has distinct black stripes but the chin is plain.
+Legs and feet are dark.

 Habitat and Migration: